Mark 10:46-52 A Blind Beggar 2/29/2004 <->

 out of Jericho" when Blind Bartimaeus pleaded with Him to heal his

-Gospel according to Luke reads, "as He was come nigh unto Jericho".
+story in the Gospel according to Luke reads, "as He was come nigh unto

-In Matthew and Mark Jesus was coming out of Jericho, but in Luke Jesus was
+Jericho".
+In Matthew and Mark Jesus was coming out of Jericho, but in

-going into Jericho.
-God is the Author of all four Gospel writers, and therefore
+Luke Jesus was going into Jericho.
+God is the Author of all four Gospel

-they have to agree, because God does not lie.
-How is this apparent
+writers, and therefore they have to agree, because God does not lie.
+How is

-contradiction resolved?
-Where is the city of Jericho located?
-Jericho is
+this apparent contradiction resolved?
+Where is the city of Jericho

-strategically located just West of the Jordan River on
+located?
+Jericho is strategically located just West of the Jordan River on the

-the first city that the children of Israel conquered after they crossed the
+first city that the children of Israel conquered after they crossed the Jordan

-Jordan River into the land of Canaan.
-Did you know there are 3 cities of
+River into the land of Canaan.
+Did you know there are 3 cities of Jericho?

-Jericho?
-The first one was utterly destroyed by the children of Israel when
+The first one was utterly destroyed by the children of Israel when they entered

-they entered the land of Canaan.
+the land of Canaan.
 We can read that in Joshua chapter 6.
-Let me
+Let me read to you

-read to you from Josh 6:26 the curse that God pronounced on the plot of
+from Josh 6:26 the curse that God pronounced on the plot of land where

 Jos 6:26 And Joshua